-Tokyo Pig, probably better known in Japan as Hare Tokidoki Buta (はれときどきぶた or "Cloudy with a Chance of Pigs") than in the rest of the world, is a comedy anime directed by Shinichi Watanabenote based on a series of picture books.
+Tokyo Pig, probably better known in Japan as Hare Tokidoki Buta (はれときどきぶた or "Cloudy with a Chance of Pigs" or “Fair, Then Partly Piggy”) than in the rest of the world, is a comedy anime directed by Shinichi Watanabenote based on a series of picture books.
 The show revolves around the main character, a young boy by the name of Noriyasu (or Spencer in the English translation), and his pet pig, Harebuta ("Sunny Pig) which he created by drawing him in a magic diary.
 Other cast members include "mama" and "papa", his sister Tama-chan (Dizzy Lizzy in the English translation), and a weather lady called Yamada-ana (literally, "Announcer Yamada").

 The show thrives on lightning-fast delivery and a somewhat unorthodox over the top style of humor, which of course Nabeshin had something to do with.
 Additionally, the show has No Fourth Wall and a lot of the jokes are from characters addressing the audience and humorous asides.
 The artstyle of the show is very simplistic, but effective and a bit different than most other shows.
 It includes almost every anime comedy trope known to man.